TripleDots/Logos/README.md

 Credits for the working manual to https://interstage.dk/Sider/Produkter/Brochure_manual/Eela/Eela_Logos_man.pdf And also the brochure: https://interstage.dk/Sider/Produkter/Brochure_manual/Eela/Eela_Logos_bro.pdf

+Both zips include the correct LogosTool version for that firmware version!

 If anyone has other firmware and LogosTool versions, please send me a message so that I can create an as complete page as possible.

 Using Windows 95: